Affiliate Psychotherapist (part-time)

 Demonstrated commitment to and experience in utilizing anti-racist and anti-oppressive frameworks within your relationships and work.

-- Strong candidates will be able to articulate an understanding of anti-racist and anti-oppressive approaches to relationships.
+- Strong candidates will be able to articulate an understanding of anti-racist and anti-oppressive approaches to clinical work.
 Additionally, strong candidates will have prior experience engaging in anti-racist and anti-oppressive frameworks as applied to organizational culture (e.g., peer-to-peer relationships, within supervisory relationships, etc.).
+Demonstrated experience and expertise in LGBTQ AFFIRMATIVE PRACTICE.

-- Strong candidates will have demonstrated commitment to learning and applying frameworks that hold and affirm multiple, intersecting identities, especially at the intersections of sexuality, gender, race, culture, religion, class, and relational diversity (including polyamory and non-monogamy).
+- Strong candidates will have demonstrated experience in and ability to practice from a clinical lens that holds and affirms multiple, intersecting identities, especially at the intersections of sexuality, gender, race, culture, class, and relational diversity (polyamory and non-monogamy).

 - Strong candidates will have demonstrated experience in trans/GNC and non-binary affirmative practice.